martinsumner/leveled/docs/ANTI_ENTROPY.md

 The tictactree_obj folder produces a Tic-Tac tree from a fold across the objects (or more precisely the heads of the objects in the Ledger) using the constraints Tag, Bucket, StartKey and EndKey.
 CheckPresence can be used to require the folder to confirm if the value is present in the Journal before including it in the tree - this will slow down the fold significantly, but protect from corruption in the Journal not represented in the Ledger.
 The partition filter can be used where the store holds data from multiple partitions, and only data form a subset of partitions should be included, with the partition filter being a function on the Bucket and Key to make that decision.

-The tictactree_idx folder produces a tic-Tac tree from a range of an index, and so can be used as with tictactree_obj but for checking that an index is consistent between coverage offsets or between databases.
+The tictactree_idx folder produces a Tic-Tac tree from a range of an index, and so can be used like tictactree_obj but for checking that an index is consistent between coverage offsets or between databases.

 These two folds are tested in the tictac_SUITE test suite in the ``many_put_compare`` and ``index_compare`` tests.